Overview — The Union Budget

 • Pronunciation: /strəˈtiːdʒɪk ˌdɪsɪnˈvɛstmənt/

-• Definition: The sale of the government's majority equity stake (51% or more) in a Central Public Sector Enterprise along with the transfer of management control to a private sector buyer, effectively converting the enterprise from a public sector to a private sector entity.
+• Definition: The sale of a substantial portion of the government's equity stake in a Central Public Sector Enterprise along with the transfer of management control to a private sector buyer — per DIPAM, the defining criterion is management-control transfer, not a fixed percentage threshold (Air India was 100%; some strategic sales are <51% with controlling stake).
 Distinct from minority stake sales (where government retains control), OFS (sale of existing shares on exchanges), and asset monetisation (leasing operational assets without ownership transfer).
 Managed by DIPAM under the Ministry of Finance.

 • Context: Major strategic disinvestments include: Air India to Tata Group (Talace Pvt.
 Ltd.) for Rs 18,000 crore enterprise value in January 2022 — after three failed attempts over 20 years; Hindustan Zinc to Vedanta (2002); VSNL to Tata Group (2002).
 The 2021 Strategic Disinvestment Policy classified all CPSEs into strategic sectors (minimum 1 CPSE retained — atomic energy, space, defence, transport, telecom, power, petroleum, coal, banking/insurance) and non-strategic sectors (all CPSEs to be privatised, merged, or closed).
 BPCL's strategic disinvestment has been announced but remains pending.
 The National Monetisation Pipeline (NMP), launched in August 2021, targets Rs 6 lakh crore in asset monetisation over FY22-25 through brownfield infrastructure monetisation (roads, railways, power, telecom towers, airports) — distinct from disinvestment as NMP retains government ownership.